Capability management

 In military contexts, capabilities may also be analysed in terms of Force Structure and the Preparedness of elements or groupings within that Force Structure.
 Preparedness in turn may be analysed in terms of Readiness and Sustainability.

 In both the military and commercial contexts, net-centric operations and related concepts are playing an increasingly important role in leading and driving business transformation, and contemporary capability management needs to have close regard of those factors.
 The level of interoperability, both technical and organisational/social, is a critical determinant of the net-centric capability that is able to be realised and employed.

 Capability management topics

 Capability

 Enterprises consist of a portfolio of capabilities that are used in various combinations to achieve outcomes.
 Within that portfolio, a capability will be transient unless managed and maintained over time.
 Therefore, a typical capability lifecycle spans needs, requirements, acquisition, in-service and obsolescence/disposal phases.

-While a highly developed management discipline within several national military organisations, the concepts, principles and practices of capability management are readily adaptable and effective for application in the strategy and operations of many other enterprises.
+A developed management discipline within several national military organisations, the principles and practices of capability management are readily adaptable for application in the strategy and operations of many other enterprises.